©2025 Stanford Medicine

 9. Excessive drooling

-10. A type of hairstyle that would impede the use of an EEG cap
+10. A type of hair style that would impede the use of an EEG cap

 11. Sensory abnormalities of the fingertips

-12. Nasal Disfunction unrelated to smell loss -
+12. Nasal dysfunction unrelated to smell loss

 Intervention(s):